brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/reflection.md

 * How did you deal with getting stuck on a problem?
 What strategies did you employ to get yourself unblocked?
-  * Being the first time we created  a project from sctracth rather than starter code, I found it overwhelming at times.
+  * Being the first time we created  a project from scratch rather than starter code, I found it overwhelming at times.
   * Breaking down problems into smaller, more manageable tasks was very helpful.
 Using cards on Trello is a great tool for this.
   * On specific problems for tasks, I searched resources like StackOverflow, W3Schools, and AWS documentation for examples and syntax explanations.
   <br><br>